 Depending on your lawn and location, herbicides that prevent weed seeds from germinating are applied from early to late August.
 Products containing pendimethalin, benefin plus trifluralin, dithiopyr, or prodiamine are usually effective.
 Always follow the manufacturer's instructions and remember that if you are planning on seeding your lawn these products will prevent grass seed from germinating too.
 For broadleaf weeds appropriate herbicides can usually be effectively applied from October to early November.
 Pest control via early fall applications to your lawn may be appropriate for certain types of grubs if you have them, see your Southern States dealer for more information and recommendations.

 With just a little legwork now, you could have several months of gatherings and cookouts ahead.
-Talk to your Southern State dealer about how to bring your lawn to life.
+Talk to your local Southern States team about how to bring your lawn to life.